2i2c-org/2i2c-org.github.io/content/blog/2022/strategic-update/index.md

 draft: false
 ---

+_This post is an exploration of 2i2c's current strategy and direction, and how it has evolved over time._

+When we founded 2i2c, we largely did so from the "bottom up" - we identified several patterns around hosted infrastructure that were useful at UC Berkeley, Pangeo, etc, and we wished to generalize these patterns and make them more accessible and scalable.
+We defined our mission as the following:

+> Our mission is to make research and education more impactful, accessible, and delightful by developing, operating, and supporting infrastructure for interactive computing.

+And a description about our immediate activities to make things a bit more concrete:

+> 2i2c designs, develops, and operates JupyterHubs in the cloud for communities of practice in research & education.
+It builds and supports open source infrastructure that serves these communities.

 Around a year ago [we began our pilot JupyterHubs project](http://localhost:1313/blog/2021/six-month-update/) to learn more about our biggest challenges and opportunities in making interactive computing more accessible and useful for research and education.
-Since then we have served more than 35 communities with community-centric infrastructure via the cloud.

-One goal of this process was to identify a strategy that should guide the service and 2i2c's actions moving forward.
-This blog post is a short brainstorm and summary of what our strategy currently looks like.
-It is a combination of reflecting on our current actions and priorities, as well as anticipating what these will look like in the near future.
-Its goal is to sharpen these ideas, and generate some discussion from our team and the broader community.
+While both of these statements are still accurate, we've also learned more about the value that 2i2c is providing over the past year.
+This post is an exploration of how these statements and our strategy may evolve in the near future.

+## What did we miss with our original strategy?

+In short: it is too-focused on simply _managing infrastructure_.
+As we ran infrastructure for many communities, we learned that it was not enough to simply provide a hub running in the cloud, the value came from two other places as well:

+- **Reducing decision complexity and risk in the cloud** by making reasonable decisions about which tools and services to bring together in a way that is aligned with open principles.
+  There are literally hundreds of cloud services, and academics are justifiably confused about which ones are "the right ones for their community".
+- **Reducing the risk of cloud infrastructure** by running a service model that avoids many of the biggest concerns researchers have when using cloud.
+  Are we going to lock ourselves into a cloud provider?
+  What are the drawbacks of using a proprietary service or API?
+  What tools can I use to maximize my ability to move my workflows elsewhere, or collaborate across institutional or national boundaries?
+  These are questions every cloud-curious researcher asks themselves, and 2i2c's services provide a values-aligned answer that takes the same considerations into account.
+- **Reducing the time and cost of learning** by focusing attention on a subset of workflows that have been vetted and standardized by communities of practice.community-specific infrastructure
+- Making the right decisions about which tools to integrate "out of the box" in a community's hub.
+This reduced the decision anxiety and fatigue that groups feel when navigating the open source and cloud ecosystem.
+  Something that Pangeo did well was to standardize a set of community practices around a subset of tools.
+  By aligning everybody's workflow on the "XArray, Zarr, Dask stack", it made it much easier for communities to share ideas, collaborate, and learn quickly.

+With this in mind, if I had to re-state 2i2c's mission and value proposition, it would look something like this:

 ## The problem we wish to solve